Tim-coder-ops/Gym-Pal/FinalProjectReview.md

  ## Where were you lucky?
   The luck that I had throughout this project was the people I had available to help me.
 Whenever I had issues that I could not resolve on my own there were always people there willing to help me.

+  ## What would you change / what do you know now that you wish you knew "then"?
+   I would have tried to look up the methods I would use to build my application before starting it.
+Though I was learning how to build an application while building this one it may have helped the ovverall process to go smoother.
+I also would have lessened my total features that I wanted to create becasue as time went on I discovered I would not be able to complete all of them.